Financial advisors, the tell all series. Part 2: Brokers vs. Advisors

 Registered Investment Advisors (RIAs) are advisors that are regulated directly by the Securities and Exchange Commission (SEC.)
 Unlike brokers, RIAs are not employed by broker-dealers* and operate independently.
 Many RIAs are ex-brokers who wanted to focus on meeting clients’ needs rather than fulfilling sales quotas.

 Their independence allows RIAs to have a truly “open architecture” when it comes to the products they recommend to their clients, as they don’t actually have any products of their own (like broker-dealers).
 However, it is important to remember that some RIAs may still favor some mutual funds over others based on the commissions they get paid from the mutual fund family, so it is still always best to ask upfront if the advisor is compensated in any other way besides your fee.
-(We touch on this in How do advisors get paid?)
+(Learn more about typical financial advisors fees)

 A bit of history